 • Delivering to customers in half the time.

-In addition, achieving this enviable return on their investment, these leaders are committed to building a culture of ongoing improvement.
+In addition to achieving this enviable result, these leaders are committed to building a culture of ongoing improvement.
 They can easily fix and improve any process and result because they have learned the tools to see and solve transformation opportunities.
 Their employees are fully invested in the process transformation game because they have been involved as stakeholders since the inception of the training.

 Leaders are bringing the story of process transformation to their organizations’ annual planning discussions.
 Yet a common question is: What does the initial investment consist of?